Hello and welcome to my Arbor Hemlock Bindings review.

 Overall the Hemlock are solid bindings for riding the park, and riding casually/riding freestyle over the groomers.
 Great for a beginner too.

 More Info, Current Prices and Where to Buy Online

 If you want to learn more about the Hemlock, are ready to buy or want to research pricing and availability, check out the links below.

-If you want to check out other freestyle options or want to see how the Hemlock compares to other men’s freestyle bindings or want to check out some other options in that category, check out the next link.
+If you want to check out other freestyle options or want to see how the Hemlock compared to other options, check out the next link.